Zydeco: Post-war history

 Zydeco music pioneer Clifton Chenier, "The King of Zydeco", made zydeco popular on regional radio stations with his bluesy style and keyboard accordion.
 In the mid-1950s, Chenier's popularity brought zydeco to the fringes of the American mainstream.
 He signed with Specialty Records, the same label that first recorded Little Richard and Sam Cooke for wide audiences.
 Chenier, considered the standard-bearer of contemporary zydeco, became the first major zydeco artist.
 His early hits included "Les Haricots Sont Pas Salés" ("The Snap Beans Ain't Salty" — a reference to the singer being too poor to afford salt pork to season the beans).

 The first zydeco vest frottoir was designed by Clifton Chenier in 1946 while he and his brother Cleveland were working at an oil refinery in Port Arthur, Texas.
 Chenier commissioned the instrument from Willie Landry, a welder-fabricator who worked at the same refinery.
 Landry's original frottoir is held in the permanent collection of the Smithsonian Institution.
 There was also a zydeco rubboard on display at the Grammy Museum in Los Angeles, donated by Terrance Simien, and later at the National Museum of African American Music in Nashville, made possible by his wife Cynthia Simien, who lobbied for two years to get the museum's attention.
-She and Terrance helped curate the zydeco music exhibit placed in the lobby of the museum for its grand opening January 18, 2021.
+She and Terrance helped curate the zydeco music exhibit placed in the lobby of the museum for its grand opening on January 18, 2021.
 The rubboard for the display was donated by Reginald Dural, also known as "Buckwheat Zydeco, Jr.", the son of the late zydeco legend Buckwheat Zydeco.

 In 1978, Clifton Chenier saw how popular Zydeco was becoming on the road and overseas.
-He persuaded a young creole/lala accordionist named Fernest Arceneaux to pick up the accordion again.
+He persuaded a young creole/la-la accordionist named Fernest Arceneaux to pick up the accordion again.
 Arceneaux had given up the accordion in the 1960s to play the guitar.
 Shortly after, he began to tour internationally as Fernest and the Thunders.